sourceoptics/source_optics/README.md

 pip install -r requirements.txt

 # create a role for whatever <username> you would like to run srcOptics as
-sudo -u pgsql createuser --createdb <username>
+sudo -u postgres createuser --createdb <username>
 python manage.py init -s

 # scan a repository into the system